 February is peak Cabin Fever season.
 Luckily, there are plenty of great events to get you out of the house but still keep you out of the cold.
-Top picks this month include the Grand Parade at Soulard Mardi Gras, Schlafly's Cod and Cask Festival and Phineas and Ferb.
-Here are details of 15 great things to do in February 2013.
+Top picks this month include St. Louis' 250th Birthday Bash, Valentine's Day and Schlafly's Cod and Cask Festival.
+Here are details of 15 fun things to do in February 2014.

 If you're looking for something to do, but don't want to spend any money, read Free Winter Events in the St. Louis Area.

 The plants in your yard may be brown and lifeless, but you can enjoy beautiful, fragrant flowers at the Missouri Botanical Garden.
 The 2014 Orchid Show features hundreds of blooming orchids in the Garden's Orthwein Floral Display Hall.
 The show is open daily from 9 a.m. to 5 p.m.
 Tickets are $5 plus the price of Garden admission.

 Spend an afternoon learning how to make maple syrup at the 2014 Maple Sugar Festival.
 Workers with the Missouri Department of Conservation will show visitors how to find sugar maple trees, tap them and boil the sap to make syrup.
 The event runs from 10 a.m. to 3 p.m.
 Admission is free.

 February 1, 2014